InterAILabs/ai-risk-oracle/README.md

 # InterAI Risk Oracle

+Payment-gated AI response verification API for agents and LLM pipelines.

 AI-to-AI infrastructure service for **response consistency and hallucination risk detection**.

 This API allows agents, applications, and LLM pipelines to **verify the reliability of an AI-generated response** before trusting it.